AdollaApp/Adolla/readme.md

 Then, to start the app, run `npm start`.
 This will host the web server.
 You can now navigate to [`http://localhost:8080`](http://localhost:8080) on the machine to open the app in your browser.
 To use it on another device in the same network, find your local IP and go to `http://[your-ip]:8080`.
 To find your IP, see [this article](https://lifehacker.com/how-to-find-your-local-and-external-ip-address-5833108).

+## Environment variables

+There are various environment variables you can use to customise Adolla.
+---

+`PORT`: the port the web app will run on `MAXREADINGTOSHOWPOPULAR`: the amount of items in "continue reading" required to stop showing "popular" on the home page (for faster loading)
+`TELEGRAMTOKEN`: Telegram bot token to send from `TELEGRAMUSER`: Telegram user ID to send new chapters & updates to.
+Not sure what your ID?
+Plug in your bot token, start the app, and send the bot a message.
+Adolla will log your user ID.
+`DISCORDWEBHOOK`: Discord webhook URL to send new chapters & updates to.

 ## FAQ

 ### **How to run Adolla?**